 Much has been learned about the causes of equine lameness since the advent of MRI.
-From the previously under-diagnosed, such as collateral desmitis of the distal interphalangeal joint, through the previously misunderstood, such as navicular disease, to the previously unknown, such as bone marrow edema, MRI has revolutionised our ability to provide a diagnosis and improve prognosis in equine lameness.
+From the previously under-diagnosed, such as collateral desmitis of the distal interphalangeal joint, through the previously misunderstood, such as navicular syndrome, to the previously unknown, such as bone marrow oedema, MRI has revolutionised our ability to provide a diagnosis and improve prognosis in equine lameness.

 When would I refer for standing MRI?

-- Lameness localized by nerve blocks to a specific region the of limb, where radiographs are negative or unclear and access by ultrasound is difficult
+- Lameness localised by nerve blocks to a specific region the of limb, where radiographs are negative or unclear and access by ultrasound is difficult

 - Penetrating injuries need urgent attention

-- Injury assessment where general anesthesia is inadvisable
+- Injury assessment where general anaesthesia is inadvisable

 - Acute onset of lameness during exercise